Aaron B. Koontz: Career

 In 2023, he led the production of Emily Hagins's Sorry About the Demon which premiered in January on Shudder.
-In March, he produced The Artifice Girl, starring Lance Henriksen, which had its U.S. Premiere at SXSW.
+In March, he produced The Artifice Girl, starring Lance Henriksen, which garnered him an Indie Spirit Award Nomination.
+The film had its U.S. Premiere at SXSW.
 It previously won Best International Feature at Fantasia in Montreal and Trieste in Italy.
 Also in 2023, he produced the Christmas creature feature A Creature Was Stirring starring Chrissy Metz and the horror thriller Trim Season starring Alex Essoe.

-In 2024, he produced The Bunker and Shelby Oaks.
-Koontz launched a Kickstarter for Shelby Oaks with Chris Stuckmann, which went on to break the record as the most funded horror kickstarter of all-time, and then began filming in May and June in and around Ohio.
-In May 2024, Mike Flanagan, Trevor Macy and Melinda Nishioka were revealed to be executive producers on Shelby Oaks, under their production company Intrepid Pictures.
+In 2024, he produced Shelby Oaks where Koontz launched a Kickstarter with Chris Stuckmann, which went on to break the record as the most funded horror kickstarter of all time, and then began filming in May and June in and around Ohio.
+In May 2024, Mike Flanagan, Trevor Macy and Melinda Nishioka were revealed to be executive producers on Shelby Oaks.
+Later that year, Koontz sold the film to NEON who released it in theaters globally.
+Koontz also created and served as the showrunner for the supernatural horror television series Revival, which premiered the following year in June 2025.

-In late 2020, it was announced that Koontz had formed a new genre consulting firm, Blood Oath, with various other industry veterans.

-Koontz has said that he hoped to make a third Scare Package film with Shudder.
+In 2026, it was announced that Koontz was producing an adaptation of Alex Kister's YouTube series The Mandela Catalogue alongside Scott Stuber and Steven Spielberg for United Artists and Amblin, to be distributed by Amazon.